GATECH-EIC/PipeGCN/README.md

 ### Run Customized Settings

-You may adjust `--n-partitions` or remove `--enable-pipeline` to reproduce the results of PipeGCN under other settings.
+You may add/remove `--enable-pipeline`, `--feat-corr` or `--grad-corr` to reproduce the results of PipeGCN under other settings.
 To verify the exact throughput or time breakdown of PipeGCN, please add `--no-eval` argument to skip the evaluation step.

 ### Run with Multiple Compute Nodes